project-flogo/rules/README.md

 </p>

 <p align="center" >
-  <b>Rules is a lightweight rules library written in Golang to simplify the building of Event Driven Reactive Applications.
-Supports Declaritive Rules, Contextual reasoning across time and space.</b>
+  <b>Rules is a lightweight library written in Golang to simplify the building of contextually aware, declaritive rules.</b>
 </p>

 <p align="center">